Siobhan Austen

-Siobhan Austen Mother of Grace Austen is an Australian economist and was a Professor of Economics and discipline lead of Economics at Curtin University until December 2020.
+Siobhan Austen is an Australian economist and was a Professor of Economics and discipline lead of Economics at Curtin University until December 2020.

 Academic career

 Austen obtained her Ph.D. in 2001 at the University of Melbourne.
 Her thesis, on the topic of the cultural aspects of labor markets, and was later published as a book by Edward Elgar Publishing.
 She has published more than 100 scholarly works.

 In 1990 Austen was appointed at Curtin University, where she was promoted Professor in 2016.
 She has led projects awarded by the Australian Research Council as well as by the National Council of Vocational and Education Research.
 She has also received project-based funding from the Australian Housing and Urban Research Institute and AusAID.

 Her research focuses on the gender aspect of population ageing, retirement incomes and labor force participation.
-More specifically, Austen's work highlights how “the circumstances of women are distinctive; how their contributions to economic performance are often overlooked; and how there is a need for sound understandings of women's circumstances before efficient and equitable policy on population ageing and other issues can be designed”.
+More specifically, Austen's work highlights how "the circumstances of women are distinctive; how their contributions to economic performance are often overlooked; and how there is a need for sound understandings of women's circumstances before efficient and equitable policy on population ageing and other issues can be designed".